 To foster international participation, this course will be held online

 The use of modern quantitative technologies to characterize complex phenomena represents the standard approach in almost every research domain.
 Biology

 makes no exception and the use of multi-omics techniques (metabolomics, transcriptomics, genomics and proteomics) is pervasive in every facet of life sciences.
 The resulting multivariate datasets are

-highly complex and advanced data analysis approaches have to be applied in order to optimize the information retrieved.
-For relatively large scales investigations, machine learning represents a valid tool to
+highly complex and advanced data analysis approaches need to be applied to optimize the information retrieved.
+For relatively large-scale studies, machine learning represents a valid tool to

 complement classical multivariate statistical methods.